Azure/migration/README.md

 |[Azure migration and modernisation program](https://www.microsoft.com/azure/partners/ammp)|Microsoft Partners to assist with your program of work.|

 **Note**

-*Microsoft programs and funding are subject to change.
-Please discuss with your Microsoft representative if you would like to participate in any of the programs.*
+**Microsoft programs and funding are subject to change.
+Please discuss with your Microsoft representative if you would like to participate in any of the programs.**

-## What is involved with a typical migration project?
+## Migration Framework

-This resource includes guidance for all phases of the typical migration approach in the graphic below.
+The Migration Execution Guide defines the migration framework as per the graphic below.
 The [design of a new, or validation of an existing landing zone](https://github.com/Azure/review-checklists) for migrated workloads is recommended, along with a [cloud operating model and operations plan](https://github.com/Azure/cloud-rolesandops) to manage migrated workloads.
-Neither of these are within the scope of this resource.
+Neither of these are within the scope of the migration execution guide.
 FastTrack for Azure offer separate resources to assist with these areas.

 [![](/images/migrationlifecycle.png)](/images/migrationlifecycle.png)

-## How to use the migration execution guide?
+## Migration Execution Guide Content

 Work through the steps, or navigate directly to a topic of interest.
 Refer to the below summary of the content in the Excel Spreadsheet.